 There was a drip cap above the window.
 However, it had to be over the trim (or brick molding) that is over the window.
 Semantics one might say…

 We immediately called the Newbie House Owners’ Support Line (in other words, we called my father in law) and after a close inspection, he found out we lacked the all important drip edge cap above the new windows.
 Which we had to install as soon as possible because, the weather was about to change for the much wetter.

 Two days may seem like plenty but, we also had to let the insulation dry as much as possible, before we water-tighten the area.
 A day and a half was all the time we had to let the water evaporate naturally, by opening the gap above the window on the exterior side.
 After that, we had half a day to fix the problem.

 The other trick we applied, was sucking with a wet-dry vac from the inside, where the water had dripped.
-It seems counter productive however, it did speed drying significantly.
+It might seem counter productive but, it did speed drying a lot.
 (It is practically impossible to do that from the outside because the windows are significantly above ground height.)

 [If anyone wants a super detailed how to, I found this comprehensive guide on installing and flashing windows, that is pretty thorough.]

 Running to a home improvement store (where I also bought 3 spray paint colors, only to regret all 3 of them the next day), we grabbed an aluminum drip edge (or drip-cap, or head-jamb flashing, this thing comes in all sorts of names) to the tune of $3 for 10 feet.

 Ok, I thought, this isn’t as – financially – painful as I feared.
 Good news!
 Hubby didn’t seem to share my enthusiasm though, probably because he was envisioning himself, up the ladder, doing